acmeyer/Conjoint-PDF-Generator-App/README.md

 ![AWS security credentials](public/screenshots/security_credentials.png)

 After you have copied down your access key id and secret access key, you should next go to your app's Heroku dashboard page.
 Once there, navigate to the Settings tab.

 ![Heroku settings tab](public/screenshots/heroku-settings-tab.png)

 In the Settings tab, click on the 'Reveal Config Vars' button.
 That will expose your app's config variables.

 ![Heroku reveal configs](public/screenshots/heroku-reveal-configs.png)
 ![Heroku configs](public/screenshots/heroku-key-value-fields.png)

 This is where you are going to add your AWS info.
 First, you will enter your bucket name that you just created.
 Click the first empty input box that says **KEY**.
 Enter "AWS_S3_BUCKET_NAME" (without quotes) in that box.
 Next click into the **VALUE** box and enter your bucket name.
 Save this configuration by clicking the **Add** button next to the fields.
 Next, you will do the same for the access key id you copied in the previous step.
 Enter "AWS_ACCESS_KEY_ID" (without quotes) for the **KEY** and your copied access key id in the **VALUE** box.
 Add that.
 Finally, you need to do the same with your secret access key.
 Enter "AWS_SECRET_ACCESS_KEY" (without quotes) into the **KEY** field and your copied secret access key into the **VALUE** field.
 Add that configuration variable.
-Congrats, you've got images setup for your Conjoint app!
+Congrats, you've set up images for your Conjoint app!

 ## How to Use